gtesei/fast-furious/README.md

   train = fs$traindata
   test = fs$testdata
   ```
-  + For example, this is the code for invoking ```featureSelect``` in order to **remove near zero-variance predictors on trainset having pearson correlation coefficient < 0.75**, to remove high correlated predictors and to perform feature scaling.
+  + For example, this is the code for invoking ```featureSelect``` in order to **remove near zero-variance predictors on trainset having pearson correlation coefficient (with response variable) < 0.75**, to remove high correlated predictors and to perform feature scaling.
   ```r
   source("./data_process/FeatureSelection_Lib.R")